D-Day 80: What key events are happening in France and the UK?

 Events will take place at locations across the UK before crossing to Normandy for the 80th anniversary of D-Day.

+It will continue on to Plymouth’s Naval Memorial on May 20, Haycombe Cemetery, Bath, on May 21, Newark Cemetery on May 23, and Stonefall Cemetery in Harrogate on May 24.

-These include a torch ceremony and exhibition at Imperial War Museum North in Manchester on May 29, as well as events to pay tribute to those carrying the torches at Runnymede Memorial, Surrey on May 30 and the D-Day Story museum in Portsmouth on June 3.
+Further events will include a torch ceremony and exhibition at Imperial War Museum North in Manchester on May 29 and a symbolic lighting of the torch followed by speeches by veterans at the National War Museum in Edinburgh on the same date.

+Other events paying tribute to those carrying the torches will take place at Runnymede Memorial, Surrey on May 30 and the D-Day Story museum in Portsmouth on June 3.

 The final leg, starting on June 4, will see the living flame of commemoration light every Commonwealth War Graves Commission grave in Normandy.